patrickmmartin/pith-writings/et_tu_delphi/article.md

 This is my central thesis:

 In 1999, I could fire up the IDE, load a form connected to, say a database and see and navigate records fetched from the database live in the designer.
-The development environment was quick and effective to work in, and I had access to the source - which for me, helped to teach me a lot about the engineering of a coherent architecture.
+The development environment was quick and effective to work in, and I had access to the source for debugging and simply reading the code.
+That feauture just on its own, helped to teach me a lot about the engineering of a coherent architecture.
-And for those prepared to take the time to investigate, it had a cornucopia of treasures to uncover under the super user friendly surface.
+And for those prepared to take the time to investigate, it had a cornucopia of treasures to uncover beyond the super user friendly surface.

 ### Example: how the ability to read and _debug into_ the source make a difference